-I, Logan Rosenberg, am pleased to be your instructor for this workshop.
+I am pleased to be your instructor for this workshop.
 My graduate research focused on naturalist skills acquisition (such as birding!) to enhance a sense of place in students.
-I particularly love to bird by ear and decode the language and interactions of birds.
-Visit our website to learn more about me and the rest of our faculty.
+I particularly love to bird by ear and decode the "language" and interactions of birds.
+Visit our website to learn more about me and the rest of our faculty and staff.

-Arrival & Departure:
+Arrival and Departure:

-Plan to arrive at Tremont on Friday between 4:00 and 5:00 pm in order to have enough time to move into the dorm and meet other participants before our 6:00 pm evening meal.
-Check-in will be at the Pavilion.
-After crossing the bridge, pass the office on your left, continue past the portable stop sign, pass the field on your right, and then take a left up the steep gravel driveway between the Pavilion and the Dining Hall.
+Plan to arrive at Tremont on Friday between 4:00 and 5:00 pm to have enough time to move into the dorm and meet other participants before our 6:00 pm evening meal.
+Check-in will be at the Visitor Center.
+If arriving after 5:00 pm, after crossing the bridge, pass the office on your left, continue past the wooden stop sign, pass the field on your right, and then take a left up the steep gravel driveway between the Pavilion and the Dining Hall.
 The program will end around 3:00 pm on Sunday.

-Explore the full tentative schedule here.
+View the full course schedule here.